mbdavies13/IcePic/README.md

 This repository contains the code used to support the findings of the paper:

 "Accurate prediction of ice nucleation from room temperature water" Michael Benedict Davies, Martin Fitzner, Angelos Michaelides.

+The paper is available open access at https://www.pnas.org/doi/10.1073/pnas.2205347119

 The simulation inputs, data and code are also available at: https://doi.org/10.17863/CAM.81078